PASTAplus/PEP/peps/pep-4.md

 * **Order Flexibility:**  The order of year, month, and day components can vary (e.g., MM/DD/YYYY and DD/MM/YYYY are both acceptable).
 * **Time Format:**  The 24-hour format (e.g. hh:mm:ss) is used to represent time, with the specific level of precision dictated by the data itself.
 * **Timezone Offset:**  Whenever possible, the time format should include a timezone offset, but is not required
+* **Case Sensitivity:** Date components will be represented using capital letters (e.g., YYYY, MM, DD), while time components will be lowercase (e.g., hh, mm, ss).
+This aligns with widely recognized standards like ISO 8601 and promotes consistency in data package authoring.

 ### Common Date and Time Formats